freeCodeCamp/freeCodeCamp/guide/english/html/attributes/body-background-attribute/index.md

 The body-background attribute has been deprecated in HTML5.
 The correct way to style the ```<body>``` tag is with CSS.

 There are several CSS properties used for setting the background of an element.
-These can be used on <body> to set the background of an entire page.
+These can be used on the <body> tag to set the background of an entire page.

 ## Check it Out:
 * [CSS background proprety](https://github.com/freeCodeCamp/guides/blob/master/src/pages/css/background/index.md)